pebbe/flexgo/README.md

 The Go code produced with `flexgo` has no global variables, other then those that should never be changed.
 A scanner is an object you create with `NewScanner()` and then you call its `Lex()` method.

+To pass in extra variables, define the type of `YYcontext` in the header, and do:

+    scanner := NewScanner()
+    scanner.Context.foo = bar
+    scanner.In = os.Stdin
+    scanner.Lex()

 ## Not implemented